limix/limix/doc/qtl.rst

     \text{vec}(\boldsymbol\Psi)∼𝓝(𝟎, \mathbf C₁\otimesI_n).

-As before, M is the covariates matrix and \mathbf G is the matrix of genetic variants.
+As before, M is the covariates matrix and 𝙶 is the matrix of genetic variants.
 The matrices \mathbf C₀ and \mathbf C₁ are two matrix-parameters and, us such, are fitted during the likelihood maximisation.